Loyola’s Unique Mesothelioma Tumor Board

 Each case is presented individually, all imaging and pathology reviewed, and everyone provides input, offering different levels of experience and from different perspectives.

 All the bases are covered.
-We talk about why we’re doing certain things, and why we’re not doing other things, what’s working and what’s not working.
+The doctors talk about why we’re doing certain things, and why they’re not doing other things, what’s working and what’s not working.